Outline (list): Composition

 Merriam-Webster's manual for writers and editors (1998, p.
 290) recommends that the section headings of an article should when read in isolation, combine to form an outline of the article content.
 Garson (2002) distinguishes a 'standard outline', presented as a regular table of contents from a refined tree-like 'hierarchical outline', stating that "such an outline might be appropriate, for instance, when the purpose is taxonomic (placing observed phenomena into an exhaustive set of categories). ... hierarchical outlines are rare in quantitative writing, and the researcher is well advised to stick to the standard outline unless there are compelling reasons not to."

 Writers of fiction and creative nonfiction, such as Jon Franklin, may use outlines to establish plot sequence, character development and dramatic flow of a story, sometimes in conjunction with free writing.

 Preparation of an outline is an intermediate step in the process of writing a scholarly research paper, literature review, thesis or dissertation.
 A special kind of outline (integrated outline) incorporates scholarly sources into the outline before the writing begins.

 Summarization

 In addition to being used as a composition tool during the drafting process, outlines can also be used as a publishing format.
-Outlines can be presented as work's table of contents, but they can also be used as the body of a work.
+Outlines can be presented as a work's table of contents, but they can also be used as the body of a work.
 The Outline of Knowledge from the 15th edition of the Encyclopedia Britannica is an example of this.
 Wikipedia includes outlines that summarize subjects (for example, see Outline of chess, Outline of Mars, and Outline of knowledge).

 Professors often hand out to their students at the beginning of a term, a summary of the subjects to be covered throughout the course in the form of a topic outline.
 It may also be included as part of a larger course synopsis.

 Outlines are also used to summarize talking points for a speech or lecture.